 If you have your letters of recommendation stored with a letter service, then the Department of Psychology can accept those via mail or email to psygrad.
-You are still required to designate the letters in the packet in your online application, just mark the "postal mail" option instead.
+For paper-mailed letters: You are still required to designate the letters in the packet in your online application, just mark the "postal mail" option instead.
 Once we receive the letter packet, it will be scanned and uploaded to each placeholder you created by designating.
 Due to the volume of mail we receive, it may not happen very fast.
 Keep logging into your application to see whether the letters have been uploaded by our office.
 For email letters: the letter service can email your letter packets to psygrad and we will upload each letter to your application.
 If the letter service can upload the letters on behalf of the writers, you would include the letter service's email address in the recommendation profile instead of the writer (so that the writer isn't asked again for a letter they already provided).

 If your recommender prefers not to submit an online recommendation, then the letter can be mailed to the Department of Psychology.
 Please still designate this person as a recommender in the online system and check the "postal mail" option.
 Once we receive the paper letter and you've submitted your application, it will be scanned and uploaded to the placeholder you created by designating.
 Due to the volume of mail we receive, it may not happen very fast.
 Keep logging into your application to see whether the letters have been uploaded by our office.